hasura/graphql-serverless/README.md

 | 1000 req/s     | 92%               | 4%            |
 | 10000 req/s    | NA                | 3%            |

-Note: The table above indicates the success (2xx) or failure (non-2xx) of requests and not the throughput of the requests.
+Note: The table above indicates the success (2xx) or failure (non-2xx) of requests when instantiated at X req/s and not the throughput of those requests.

 ## Getting Started